very-good-science/data-ethics-club/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification, with some small tweaks to fit our purposes!
 We use...
 + 🖋  for submitting suggestions to the "reading" list (suggestions can be any medium!)
 + 💬  for leading the discussion in a meeting
++ 📝  for attending a Data Ethics Club meeting (and contributing to our outputs)
 + 📋  for organising
 + 🤔  for ideas and planning of the group
 + 🎨  for visual design (e.g. logo)